Resumes for 2020 – What You Should Include

 More on Those Pesky Keywords

 Incorporating industry keywords helps you get past ATS software.
 But it’ll also make for a good presentation if it gets in front of a manager.

-Review job postings for the positions you’re seeking and look under the “qualifications” and “responsibilities” sections.
+Review job descriptions for the positions you’re seeking and look under the “qualifications” and “responsibilities” sections.
 Those are the most likely places to find industry relevant keywords.

 Also check the company’s website, especially its “About Us” section.
 Pay attention to the language the company uses to describe itself.